Classes & Objects Question Bank for C-CAT

 Show Answer & Explanation

-Correct Answer: A — Only static members
+Correct Answer: D - Only static members

 Static member functions can only access static data members as they have no this pointer.